 —Tenant

-Beginning in 2023, PPL recruited and engaged tenants and property owners across New York City, as well as front-line staff at HPD, to better understand how the people closest to the HCV program experience a five-stage user journey: learning about vouchers, applying for a voucher, seeking an apartment, leasing an apartment, and completing annual recertification.
-PPL researchers also conducted research with brokers, housing navigators, and shelter staff to learn how people in these important roles support tenants and owners participating in the HCV program.
+We engaged tenants, property owners, and front-line staff to better understand how the people closest to the HCV program experience a five-stage user journey: learning about vouchers, applying for a voucher, seeking an apartment, leasing an apartment, and completing annual recertification.
+We also engaged brokers, housing navigators, and shelter staff to learn how people in these important roles support tenants and owners participating in the HCV program.

 We conducted in-person and virtual research with tenants, landlords, brokers, staff, and subject-matter experts across New York City.